-You don't necessarily have to say good-bye to foods such as whole grains, fruits, and vegetables because you have UC.
-Besides its nutritional benefits, fiber soaks up excess water and can firm stools.
+You may not have to say goodbye to foods such as whole grains, fruits, and vegetables because you have UC.
+Besides its nutritional benefits, fiber soaks up extra water in your system and can firm stools.

-Even if a high-fiber food seems to aggravate your UC symptoms during a flare-up, it may not when the flare passes.
-The only way to know if a particular food is a problem for you is to remove it from your diet and then gradually start eating it again.
+Even if a high-fiber food seems to worsen your UC symptoms during a flare-up, it may be OK when the flare is over.
+The only way to know if a particular food is a problem for you is to remove it from your diet and then gradually start to eat it again.

 Aim for 20 to 30 grams of fiber a day.
 Steaming, baking, or stewing fruits and vegetables before eating them may be easier on your digestive tract than eating them raw.